jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Network-ACL-Configuration.md

 #### **Step 1 Create/Delete Network ACL**

-Open JD cloud console, click on the left navigation bar VPC  - Network ACL, and then enter the network ACL page.
+Open JD Cloud & AI console, click on the left navigation bar VPC  - Network ACL, and then enter the network ACL page.

 1. Click **Create** Popup a window for creating network ACL;